 The research on communications and signal processing is a hybrid of theoretical analysis and experiments (e.g., computer simulations).
 The research community has a long tradition of developing and publishing rigorous theory, which can be validated and mathematically reproduced.
 Unfortunately, the simulation part of the research has traditionally not received the same rigorous treatment.
 Code and datasets are seldom shared with fellow researchers, which makes it a major effort to reproduce the results.
 I elaborate on this in the article “Reproducible Research: Best Practices and Potential Misuse” published in the IEEE Signal Processing Magazine.
-I think that publishing simulation code along with journal articles should be the new norm, both to enabler swifter progress, more credible research results, and to make it easier for new researchers to learn good simulation practices.
+I think that publishing simulation code along with journal articles should be the new norm to enable swifter progress, more credible research results, and to make it easier for new researchers to learn good simulation practices.

 To promote a higher level of research reproducibility, I have published simulation code along with my textbooks: